nicholas-eden/cl-ai/readme.md

 ## Sentiment Analysis
 Based on the [Sentiment Analysis Model](https://algorithmia.com/algorithms/nlp/SentimentAnalysis).

 Takes input from either stdin or as args and returns a sentiment score for each value.
-Multiple values can be passed in on new lines through stdin.
+Each line from the stdin is handled as a separate value.

 Values are sent through the model asynchronously and may not be in the same order they were submitted.